salohnana2018/Data-Science-Campus-Capstone-Project/README.md

   <h3 align="center">Capstone Project</h3>

   <p align="center">
-    Our project analyzes the characteristics and trends of the Saudi energy sector stock market.
-The gained insight is then used to construct several     machine learning models that predict the stock's movement and provide a buy or sell recommendation.
+    This capstone project is to fulfill the graduation requirements of the CodingDojo Data Science Bootcamp.
   </p>
 </div>